 5/ Forced marriage is the norm

 This is not the case.
-Although marriage may be forced in some families, individuals are typically able to choose their own spouse.
+Although marriage may be forced in some families, individuals are typically able to choose their own spouses.

 Most Iranians fall in love with the person they marry.
 However, they also tend to listen to their family's opinion too when it comes to choosing a spouse.

-Photo of happy couple by Beshef on Flickr (CC BY 2.0)
+Photo of the happy couple by Beshef on Flickr (CC BY 2.0)

 6/ Women cannot drive, vote and work